How to fix a website crash: 6 steps to restore & safeguard your site

 After Meghan Markle wore one of their dresses, women’s fashion retailer Goat experienced a sudden surge in traffic that crashed their site in 2018.

-Here are the steps you should take to understand why your website is down and how to get it up quickly.
+No time to waste, then.
+Let’s get into the 6 steps you need to take to understand why your website is down and how to get it back online quickly and safely.

 Before the alarm bells go off, ensure there’s a problem with your website in the first place.